upcoming programs and events

 Wednesday Study Group, meeting In Rabbi Scheinberg's office in the Kaplan Building.
 9:15 - 10:30 am.
 Currently studying Exodus.
 No prior education required; no prior knowledge required; no reservation required.
 This class is free.

-Wed., Oct 29: Introduction to Judaism course begins (24 sessions) - see introjudaismNJ.com
+Wed., Oct 29: Introduction to Judaism course begins (24 sessions) - see introjudaismNJ.com.
+The class is nearly full, but there are a few spaces remaining and it is still possible to sign up.

 Tickets: $18 USH members; $20 non-members.
 Contact the USH office, 201-659-4000 to make a reservation.